IlDirettore95/PersonalSite/index.markdown

 Hi, I am Giorgio Michele De Giorgio and these are my highlighted projects.
 {: style="text-align: justify;"}
-You can click on them to have more info about the projects themself and the process I used to work on them.
+You can click on the images to have more info about the projects.
 {: style="text-align: justify;"}

 # Trauma